icoz69/StableLLAVA/README.md

 <img src='teaser.png'>

 ## Pipeline
-The templates of varies datasets prompt-dialogue are saved in dataset file.
+The prompt-dialogue of varies abilities are saved in [[dataset]](https://github.com/crystraldo/StableLLAVA/tree/main/dataset).

-Firstly, use stable-diffusion.py to generate images as training images.
+Firstly, use [[stable diffusion-XL]](https://github.com/crystraldo/StableLLAVA/blob/main/stable_diffusion.py) to generate images as training images.
 It will take ~13s for generating one image on V100.

-Second, use data_to_llava.py to convert dataset format to llava format for model training.
+Second, use [[data_to_llava]](https://github.com/crystraldo/StableLLAVA/blob/main/data_to_llava.py) to convert dataset format to llava format for model training.

 For training model, you can use LLaVA official code [[LLaVA]](https://github.com/haotian-liu/LLaVA)